netdata/netdata/README.md

 ## Documentation

 The Netdata documentation is at <https://docs.netdata.cloud>.
-But you can also find it inside the repo, so by just navigating the repo on github you can find all the documentation.
+But you can also find it inside the repo, so by just navigating the repo on GitHub you can find all the documentation.

 Here is a quick list: